 We are committed to transparency and will continue to report regularly on our progress.
 A breakdown of completed Oxfam GB safeguarding cases is provided in our annual report.
 Every six months, we publish a report on all safeguarding cases we have completed across the Oxfam confederation.
 The Oxfam GB Council of Trustees considers reports on safeguarding issues at every meeting, with a more detailed review of trends every six months.
 We also have clear policies on reporting serious incidents to donors.

 We're committed to sharing information openly, ensuring public reputation is never put before the safety of people we are responsible for.

 The Charity Commission

-We have been working with the charity regulators for England and Wales, as they look into Oxfam GB's handling of misconduct in 2011.
-Learn more
+We have been working closely with the charity regulators for England and Wales.
+Learn more about our work with the Charity Commission.

 Independent Commission Report

 An independent commission of safeguarding experts has reviewed our culture and working practices globally.
 Read more about the Independent Commission report.